mitvis/saliency-cards/Integrated Gradients/integrated_gradients_saliency_card.md

 &#128994; **[Perturbation Testing (MoRF)](http://www.interpretable-ml.org/nips2017workshop/papers/02.pdf)**: Integrated gradients passes all MoRF perturbation tests.
 The model's output is sensitive to iterative feature perturbation based on integrated gradients' feature rank using MNIST, CIFAR-10, ImageNet, and IMDB datasets with MLP, CNN, Inception V3, and LSTM models.

 &#128997; **[ROAR](https://proceedings.neurips.cc/paper/2019/file/fe4b8556000d0f0cae99daa5c5c5a410-Paper.pdf)**: Integrated gradients fails the ROAR test.
-It performs worse than a random assignment of feature importance.
+It performs worse than a random assignment of feature importance when applied to a ResNet50 trained on ImageNet.

 &#128994; **[Robustness](https://arxiv.org/pdf/1806.08049.pdf)**: Integrated gradients passes robustness tests.
 Adding noise to an input only causes slight changes to the integrated gradient's saliency.